Spectacular Colored Pencil Artworks by Students That Will Blow Your Mind!

 Black Mystery

-Black Mystery is a semi abstract colored pencil drawing on paper.
-The work consists of gold profile images of phroahs on a blue background.
-There is a feeling of depth and space in the work, as well as a sense of mystery and abstraction.
-The use of color is bold and striking, with different shades of blues creating an effect that is both eye-catching and intriguing.
+The work has a feeling of depth and space and a sense of mystery and abstraction.
+The color is bold and striking, with different shades of blues creating an eye-catching and intriguing effect.

 Black Mystory